When she was thinking about the benefits of graduate school, Cindy Dever saw the value of an MBA as three letters that would help her résumé pop.

 Dever said she’s excited by how her coursework will continue to shape her career options.

 “I have watched myself grow in my career so quickly over the last few years, ever since I started the program,” she said.
-“By the time I’m done with my MBA, I’ll feel empowered to walk into any opportunity and provide value at a leadership level, because I’m more familiar with strategy and with how the projects I’m leading fit into how the company does business.”
+“My MBA has empowered me to walk into any opportunity and provide value at a leadership level, because I’m more familiar with strategy and with how the projects I’m leading fit into how the company does business.”